-Labelled one of the fastest bowlers in the world, Lea Tahuhu has only just begun to terrorise international batting line-ups, and can be an equally fearless tailend bat.
+Labeled as one of the fastest bowlers in the world, Lea Tahuhu can put fear into international batting line-ups, and can be an equally dangerous tail-end bat.

-The tall right-armer from Christchurch made her debut for the Canterbury Magicians when she was just 18 and was promoted, after just two years of domestic cricket, to the FERNS and given the job of making the batsmen feel uncomfortable.
+The tall right-armer from Christchurch made her debut for the Canterbury Magicians when she was just 18 and was promoted, after just two years of domestic cricket, to the WHITE FERNS.

 Now a senior leader in the WHITE FERNS environment, Tahuhu has been instrumental in the development of young WHITE FERNS bowlers Jess Kerr and Molly Penfold, while continuing to lead from the front in the bowling attack.

 She played a key role in the 2022 ICC Women's World Cup in New Zealand and was part of the team that claimed a bronze medal at the Commonwealth Games in Birmingham.